ABC Blog

 What Types Of Snakes And Rodents Are In Your Yard?

-Why Are Rodents And Snakes Coming to my Yard?
+Why Are Rodents And Snakes Coming to My Yard?

-An un-manicured lawn is inviting for snakes and rodents, as the overgrown grass and weeds offer protection from hawks, possums and other predators.
+An un-manicured lawn is inviting for snakes and rodents, as the overgrown grass and weeds offer protection from hawks, possums, and other predators.
 Any leftover debris or piles of wood that have been left and forgotten is exactly what snakes and rodents are looking for to make their home.

 How Do I Get Rid of Rodents And Snakes?

-• Piles of wood, rocks or other debris make a perfect home for wildlife, so you’ll want to remove these as soon as possible.
+• Piles of wood, rocks, or other debris make a perfect home for wildlife, so you’ll want to remove these as soon as possible.

-• As we already mentioned, keep bird feeders clean and away from your home’s entrance and be sure to keep garbage to a minimum.
+• As we already mentioned, keep bird feeders clean and away from your home’s entrance, and be sure to keep garbage to a minimum.

 Similarly, you’ll also want to ensure all entryways to your home or backyard shed are closed and tightly sealed.
 A hole no wider than your finger is all one of these animals needs to make its way indoors.